 When it comes to material choice anything concrete look is popular, as is stone, and both of those mixed with wood elements is increasingly popular.
 “We’re seeing people mix natural elements and materials together to achieve that layered organic feel.”

 One of the really big trends that Justin is seeing is the increasing use of colour.
 “People are definitely becoming more adventurous in their use of colour” says Justin.
 Pastels –whether they are pinks, blues or greens are popular, then there are those who are creating very moody kitchens with dark grey to black palette.

 Overall people are definitely layering more colour, mixing their mediums and textures to create visually interesting but practical spaces.

 Wood tiles are another great product to use in creating interesting and practical spaces.
 Over the past couple of years the variety of wood look tiles available has increased dramatically, and so has the interest in getting them installed.
-Natalie credits the rise in the popularity of wood tiles with how durable the products are.
+Justin credits the rise in the popularity of wood tiles with how durable the products are.

 The wood look tiles come in a wide range of colours - lots of the natural timber tones varying from light through to much richer, as well as limed timber look tiles in the cooler grey colour palette.

 “One of the biggest trends that we are seeing in kitchen design is the use of really large format thin porcelain sheets for benchtops” says Justin.

 “Thin porcelain is such a great material as there are no concerns re scorching or staining, unlike some other benchtop materials.
 Compressed porcelain is just such a durable material.”